Close

 10. Alcohol

-While alcohol can be a solution for insomnia, the key is how much you drink.
+While alcohol can be a solution to insomnia, the key is how much you drink.
 A single glass of wine or a small serving of whisky can help you sleep, but drinking too much before bed can have the opposite effect and disturb your sleep.

 11. Showering